NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 - Document parsing
 - etc.

-Such ambiguity inadvertently raises a question whether a standard library provided by a language can be considered a Core engine system.
+Such breadth of facilities inadvertently raises a question whether a standard library provided by a language can be considered a Core engine system.
 We discuss this possibility in Section 2.3.
-Resource Manager (RES), as we mentioned earlier, is firstly arbitrary, since many engines tend to delegate the logic of accessing game assets to game programmers;
+Resource Manager (RES), as we mentioned earlier, is firstly an arbitrary component, since many engines tend to delegate the logic of accessing game assets to game programmers;
 and secondly, usually in bigger engines for bigger games, resource management is divided between RTEA and a tool suite.
 Those 4 components (SDK, PLA, COR, RES) and potentially OS form the base for any game engine, even in simple cases when entire functionality resides in a single file.

-Another essential collection of modules can be grouped into a rendering engine.
+Another essential collection of modules is grouped into a rendering engine.
-Rendering is the most complex part of an engine and, similarly to base components, most often architected using dependency layers.
+Rendering is the most complex part of an engine and, similarly to base components, most often architected in dependency layers.
-Low-Level Renderer (LLR) "encompasses all of the raw rendering facilities of the engine...[and] draws all of the geometry submitted to it".
+Low-Level Renderer (LLR) "encompasses all of the raw rendering facilities of the engine...[LLR] draws all of the geometry submitted to it".
 [12 1.6.8.1]
-It can be perceived as Core Systems but for a rendering engine.
+It can be viewed as Core Systems but for a rendering engine.
 Scene Graph/Culling Optimizations (SGC) is a higher-level component that "limits the number of primitives submitted for rendering, based on some form of visibility determination".
 Visual Effects (VFX) includes particle systems, light mapping, dynamic shadows, post efects etc.
 Front End (FES) handles UI, aka displaying 2D graphics over 3D scene.
 This includes heads-up displays, in-game graphical user interface and other menus.